exploratory-io/book/faq.md

 ## What platforms are supported?

-There are MacOS and Windows versions available on our download page.
+There are MacOS and Windows versions available at our download page.
 We also have a beta version for Linux Ubuntu.
 [Link](https://community.exploratory.io/t/exploratory-v2-5-for-linux-is-available/266)

 ## Is there a server version of Exploratory Desktop?

 Yes!
-We have a docker image of Exploratory Web Server and Exploratory Collaboration Server.
+We have a docker image of Exploratory Web Server and Exploratory Collaboration Server for beta.

 **Exploratory Web Server** is a server version of Exploratory Desktop.
 Users can access to Exploratory through Web Browsers.
 This would be great when you need to work with large data sets that won't fit into your PC's memory or you have your organization's policy that prohibits an access to the data sources from your PC directly.